Pursuant to 39-1-125 C.R.S.

 - Each row should represent a taxing area which is identified with DOLA Local Government Identification Number (LGID) and a Subdistrict Number.
 Subdistrict Numbers are used to identify different taxing areas that apply to a single local government (e.g. a bond exclusion area).
 DOLA's website provides a list of taxing areas by county along with their LGID/Subdistrict Number, combined under the column named "Taxing Entity ID".
 Contact us if you require additional information.

-- DOLA will make spreadsheet templates with pre populated local government names, LGIDs, and Subdistrict Numbers for each county available.
+- An Excel spreadsheet template with pre populated local government names, LGIDs, and Subdistrict Numbers for each county is available in the County Portal.

-- DLG will be available to assist counties with assigning LGIDs and Subdistrict Numbers to taxing entities.
+- DLG is available to assist counties with assigning LGIDs and Subdistrict Numbers to taxing entities.

 Contact Information